pedromn0/pastries-to-you-milestone-4/README.md

 [link](https://unsplash.com/photos/tejecyNUUhs)
 Photo by Serghei Savchiuc on Unsplash

+17) Fila_Name: home_background
+[link](https://unsplash.com/) the exact reference was not found but the images comes from this free website.

 - [FontAwesome](https://fontawesome.com/) was utilised for all small icons to enhance the visual of the webiste.
 - [Google Fonts](https://fonts.google.com/specimen/Roboto+Serif?category=Serif&query=roboto#standard-styles) was utilised as the pincipal source of font.
+- [Post-1 in the Blog](https://donalskehan.com/recipes/howth-head-seafood-chowder-2/) a snippet of the text was taken from here.
+- [Post-2 in the Blog](https://www.chefspencil.com/16-most-popular-tasty-irish-cheeses/) a snippet of the text was taken from here.

 ### **Acknowledgements**